Casting vs. Forging: Why U.S. Manufacturers Are Converting Castings to Forgings

 Why Purchasing Managers Are Choosing Forgings Over Castings and Bringing Manufacturing Back to the U.S.

-Across American industry, purchasing managers are taking a hard look at their supplier base, total cost of ownership and risk exposure.
-In that process, many are discovering that the parts they have always sourced as castings could be better made as forgings, especially when produced in the United States.
+Across American industry, purchasing managers are reevaluating their supplier base, total cost of ownership, and risk exposure.
+In this process, many are discovering that parts traditionally sourced as castings could be better made as forgings, especially when produced in the United States.

-What began as an engineering conversation has become a supply chain strategy as more companies work to strengthen domestic production and reduce risk tied to offshore suppliers.
+What began as an engineering conversation has evolved into a comprehensive supply chain strategy.
+More companies are working to strengthen domestic production and reduce risks associated with offshore suppliers.

 Casting vs. Forging: What’s the Real Difference?